Ever fancied living like you’re in Bridgerton? Now you can – if you have a spare £28,000 (and that’s just to rent this grand mansion for a week).

 Morning and evening housekeeping is included in the weekly rental price and guests can opt to arrange all-day housekeeping and chefs if desired.

 Outdoor pursuits on offer include clay pigeon shooting, game shooting (in season), croquet, tennis and badminton.
 While polo lessons and even guided wild swimming can be arranged.

-For an extra special evening, guests can opt for a private recital by the Oxford Philharmonic Orchestra or an opera concert.
+For an extra special evening, opt for a private recital by the Oxford Philharmonic Orchestra or an opera concert.

 Kirtlington Park was built in 1742 for English politician Sir James Dashwood.
 At the time it cost £32,000, which would have been a fortune in the 18th century.